miloisverycool12/swagx-destop/README.md

 # swagx-destop
-an OS-type thing in batch/vbs.
+Tool made in hta, desktop html.

 # licencing
 you can copy and renforce.